dseeni/TechArtDemos/README.md

 Valences are sorted from min to max wherein (4,3) -> (3,4)

-Thus a Valence Pair of (4,3) => Line Plane Solver(3,4)!
-Simple!
+Thus a Valence Pair of (4,3) => Line Plane Solver(3,4) Simple!
 ```

 In this way, each additional solver is triggered by a unique edge-vertex
-Valence Pair, as noted in the following section:
+Valence Pair on a per edge basis, as noted in the following section:

 -----------------------------------------------------------------------
 **Recursive 3-Way Skew Lines Solver (4,4):**